setap5d/rtd/docs/source/Usage/req5.rst

     :align: center
     :alt: Image of the account creation screen with all fields filled out

+If the account creation is successful, the user will be allowed to login with their given details.

 Users will be able to access the app using previously created account email and password
 ------------------------------------------------------------------------------------------

 After an account has been created, it will be stored in the cloud database (Firebase) and can be accessed from any device with an internet connection.